No Upcoming Classes

 Why do I enjoy this?
 What is my motivation?
 Why am I finally passionate about something?
 This all fits neatly into the “Fisher of men” concept, If you are passionate about what you do, you naturally want to share that knowledge and skill with others.
 I finally have something (of real value) worth sharing.
 This “job” is very serious, it could quite literally save your life, and keep you out of jail.
 I take this very seriously, I care about what happens to you.
 I see this as my responsibility, to add value to you, and your family.
 You chose me, I owe you the best.
 All the experiences above feed into what I give you, along with my never ending, ongoing research and my own training.
 Hopefully, NOW, my “book” IS a record of Noble Purpose, General Service, and work well done.
 Thank you to every one of you who have trusted me to be your CCW and/or Shooting instructor.

-CCW, Basic, Intermediate, Rifle, Shotgun, NRA Courses, Active Shooter Response Training, In Home Defense Training, Scenario Based Training, Women's Only Courses, Seminars / Lectures, Other
+CCW, Basic, Intermediate, Rifle, Shotgun, NRA Courses, Active Shooter Response Training, In Home Defense Training, Scenario Based Training, Women's Only Courses, Seminars / Lectures, Security Training & Certification, Other

 CCW Instructor for the State Of Utah